 Supervised Formal Probate

 This process may be used if an heir is deemed not capable of looking after his or her own interests and thus needs a court involved for protection of the estate.
 Because it is only used when the court deems supervision to be necessary, this process is not implemented very often.

-The premium, or cost of a bond, is a percentage of the total bond amount.
-The actual amount of the bond is dependent on the size of the estate and how much the assets of the deceased or incapacitated individual are worth.
-Estate funds can be used to cover the cost of a bond.
+The premium, or cost of a bond, is a percentage of the total bond amount, which is usually about 0.5% of the total estate value that the fiduciary will be responsible for.
+In other words, the actual amount of the bond is dependent on the size of the estate and how much the assets of the deceased or incapacitated individual are worth.
+Note that estate funds can be used to cover the cost of a bond.